ArtemisSoftware/Athena-Paintings/README.md

 Pagination will be from Network and a local Database.
 Instead of getting all data at once, it fetches the data page by page.

+The is a separated branch where the app is devided by layer.

 ## Architecture & Libraries
     - MVVM